Dear reader of ADxS.org, please excuse the disruption.

 reduced cognitive attention performance.

-A discriminant function analysis based on self-reported symptoms of MDD, ADHD and executive dysfunction correctly identified all healthy individuals and identified MDD and ADHD sufferers relatively well (85% and 82%, respectively).
-Comorbid MDD + ADHD was indistinguishable from single MDD or ADHD using the usual self-assessment questionnaires of MDD and ADHD symptoms (0% correct), which improved significantly with the inclusion of executive dysfunction questions (42% correct predictions).3
+A discriminant function analysis using self-reported symptoms of MDD, ADHD, and executive dysfunction correctly identified all healthy individuals and relatively well identified MDD and ADHD people with ADHD (85% and 82%, respectively).
+Comorbid MDD + ADHD was indistinguishable from single MDD or ADHD using standard MDD and ADHD symptom self-assessment questionnaires (0% correct), which improved significantly with the inclusion of executive dysfunction questions (42% correct predictions).3

-Almost everyone with ADHD suffers from dysphoric symptoms.
+Almost every person with ADHD suffers from dysphoric symptoms.
 Conversely, dysphoria can also be found without ADHD.
 In this respect, dysphoria is not proof of ADHD, but a constant companion of existing ADHD.

 Characteristics of dysphoria